California Housing in 2025

 CalChamber Position

-California’s housing crisis is driving many residents and businesses out of state and discouraging new investments from coming in.
-Unaffordable housing forces many Californians into extra-long commutes, adding more air pollution and traffic congestion, and reducing worker productivity and quality of life.
-While work-from-home policies may help blunt these impacts, the vast majority of people want to live near the communities in which they work.
-Furthermore, not all businesses and jobs can accommodate a work-from-home schedule.
+California’s housing crisis is driven by a clear lack of supply that is driving residents out of state and discouraging new people and investments from coming in.
+Unaffordable housing forces many Californians into extra-long commutes, adding more air pollution and traffic congestion while reducing worker productivity and quality of life.

-Comprehensive reforms of environmental and zoning laws are necessary to remove obstacles that hamper housing construction, add delay and raise new home prices.
+Comprehensive reforms of environmental and zoning laws are necessary to remove obstacles that hamper housing construction, add delay and raise home prices and rental prices.
 A comprehensive reevaluation and reform of CEQA is a critical step to spurring housing development in California as abuses continue to plague timely development of housing.
 Maintaining CEQA’s legacy of protecting human health and the environment is not incongruent with more streamlined housing development.
+The state can no longer afford to play on the margins — it must take bold action by passing policies that spur critically needed supply.

 2023 Business Issues Guide